swaraj7/ShareBox/README.md

 ## for uploading file <br>
-  user has to give input in following format as dictionary with following format <br>
+  user has to give input in following format as a dictionary object<br>
   <br>
     snippet_name: \<unique name for your snippet> <br>
     snippet_format: \<extenssion of your code snippet eg- .py, .cpp, .php etc> <br>